rahul-gharat/dronahq-docs/docs/public-and-embed-sharing-options.md

 :::info Message passing in secure embeds

 You can also the realtime message passing framework even with secure embeds.
-You just need to be sure of using the iframe DOM reference that gets initialized for the web component thats used.
+You just need to be sure of using the iframe DOM reference that gets initialized for the web component that's used.

 :::